-Workplaces need to avoid crowding and minimise opportunities for the virus to spread by maintaining a distance of at least 2 metres (3 steps) between individuals wherever possible.
-This advice applies both to inside any office/break area, and to where staff may need to interact with householders.
+This advice applies both to inside any office or break area, and to where staff may need to interact with householders.
 Staff should be reminded to wash their hands regularly using soap and water for 20 seconds and particularly after blowing their nose, sneezing, or coughing.
 Where staff use protective gloves to handle waste they should wash their hands after removing gloves and ensure gloves are stored away safely and ideally not taken home.
 Work clothes or overalls should ideally be stored at work or bagged up before taking home.

 Where facilities to wash hands are not available, hand sanitiser should be used.
 Workers should cover any coughs or sneezes with a tissue, dispose of the tissue in a bin, and immediately wash their hands.